gggliuye/VIO/docs/ServerLocalization/CloudMatch.rst

 ------------------------------
 Here we test the pipeline of Deep learning.

 * **Make the dataset** : we make a dataset of the indoor complicated scene, with 133 lidar scans.
 Which includes indoor plants scene, indoor market, and some outdoor views.
+Our test query images were taken at least 2 weeks before.
 * **Pretreatment** : for matching with query image, we project the panorama images to several pinhole model images, as is shown in the chapters before.
 * **NetVLAD Index** : here we extract the global descriptor for the database images using a VGG-encoded NetVLAD network.
 And using SQLite3 for save the results.
 * **Feature extraction** : we use SuperPoint (pretrained model) as our feature extraction.
+And using SQLite3 for save the results. (result in a 1.2G database)
 * **Feature matcher** : we use SuperGlue (indoor pretrained model) as our feature matcher.
 * **Pose Estimation** : we use a EPnP-RANSAC method for pose estimation.
-* **Pose Refinement** : we use iterative optimization method for pose refinement.
+* **Pose Refinement** : we use a iterative optimization method for pose refinement.

 We got ideal results.
 The follwoing image shows the result for the same query image, as the former chapter.